Youssef535/To-do-list-/README.md

-# To-do-list-
+## To-do-list
-### A simple to do list using dom manipulation and local storage to save the data using vanilla javascript
+### A simple to do list using dom manipulation and local storage to save the data using vanilla javascript ES6